zblash/personal-job-tracer/README.md

 This project is basically a todo app that works with cookies and basic backend.
 You should run the backend server before starting the project.

+!!This project developed and tested with Node@16.13.2.
+You can use other versions of NodeJs but there may be broken dependencies.

 ## Install

 ```sh